vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

         return self.activation_fn(x)
 ```

-Both approaches can be useful.
-If we have some complex initialisation logic, the
+If we have complex initialisation logic, the former may be more appropriate.
+If
-former may be more appropriate.
-If the module is relatively simple, we can make
+the module is relatively simple, we can make use of the `nn.compact`
-use of the `nn.compact` representation to automatically define the module by the
-forward pass alone.
+representation to automatically define the module by the forward pass alone.

-Like in other frameworks, we can nest modules within each other to implement
+Like other frameworks, we can nest modules within each other to implement
 complex model behaviour.
 Like we've already seen, `flax.linen` provides some
 pre-baked modules like `nn.Dense` (same as PyTorch's `nn.Linear`).
 I won't
 enumerate them all, but the usual candidates are all there like convolutions,
 embeddings, and more.

 > Something to bear in mind if you are porting models from PyTorch to Flax is
-that the default weight initialisation can be different.
-For example, in PyTorch
+that the default weight initialisation may be different.
+For example, in
-the default bias initialisation is LeCun normal, but in Flax it is simply
+PyTorch the default bias initialisation is the LeCun normal, but in Flax it is
 initialised to zero.

-However, as is, we cannot call this model, even if we were to initialise the
+However, currently we cannot call this model, even if we were to initialise the
 class itself.
-There simply aren't any parameters yet to use, and our module is
+There simply aren't any parameters to use.
+Furthermore, the
-never a container for parameters (otherwise it would be stateful!). **An
+module is never a container for parameters. **An instance of a Flax module is
-instance of Flax module is simply a hollow shell, that loosely associates
+simply a hollow shell, that loosely associates operations with parameters and
-operations with parameters and inputs** that can be passed in later.
+inputs** that are passed as input later.

 To see what I mean, let's initialise some parameters for our model:
 ```python